krausb/codec-gpx/README.md

 Welcome to codec-gpx!

+This is a library providing a object-based codec to encode and decode GPX XML.

 ## Contribution policy ##

 Contributions via GitHub pull requests are gladly accepted from their original author.
 Along with